 This section describes how to use a text file as your data source in your label objects.
-A text file is connected to an object using the Designer Step-by-Step Database Wizard.
+A text file is connected to an object using the Desktop designer Step-by-Step Database Wizard.

 Step 1: Text File Structure Wizard